An extremal problem on crossing vectors: Extremal examples

-It follows that in any antichain of pairwise non-$k$-crossing vectors in $\ZZ^w$ and any coordinate the number of different values attained on it is at most $k^{w-1}$.
+It follows that in any $k$-crossing-free antichain in $\ZZ^w$ the number of different values attained on any coordinate is at most $k^{w-1}$.
 Otherwise, a choice of representatives of the attained values would contradict Proposition~\ref{prop:rbigcoord}.